Entanglement transition and suppression of critical phase of thermofield double state in monitored quantum circuit with unitary $R$ matrix gates

-So after adding some random replacements of swap gates, the logarithmic increment of entanglement is suppressed.
+So after adding some random replacements of SWAP gates, the logarithmic increment of entanglement is suppressed.
 The reminiscent of the original critical phase is the final entanglement convergence to $1$ in the thermodynamic limit.
-However, some parts of original area law phase, that are near original transition lines, are altered by the replacements.
-In those regions, instead of 0, they acquire some entanglement that is approximately 1.
-Since in those regions the spanning number is 0 in the thermodynamic limit and contributes no entanglement, we conjecture those regions are related to some structures like chained rings that relate the initial and final time boundary, which could lead to an enriched phase or modified phase boundary in non-Clifford cases \citep{appendix_note}.
-In contrast, the remaining parts far away from original phase boundaries are unaltered by the introduction of swap gates, and the converged value of entanglement is 0 because those two boundaries are totally disconnected as we can draw a line to separate them without breaking any worldline.
-Thus, the final state can be written as $\ket{\Psi_f} \rightarrow \ket{\text{even}}\otimes \ket{\text{even}} $.
-For example, when $p=0.2$, $q=0.2$, $r=0.1$, the averaged entanglement entropy is almost 0 even when $L=64$.
+However, some regions of original area law phase, that are near original transition lines, are altered by the replacements as shown in Fig.~\ref{fig:entp0d5-lscaling}(b).
+In those regions, instead of 0, they acquire some entanglement close to 1.
+Since in those regions the spanning number is 0 when $L \rightarrow \infty $ and contributes no entanglement, we \textit{conjecture} the entanglement behavior in those regions is related to some structures like chained rings, which could lead to a modified phase boundary in non-Clifford cases \citep{appendix_note}.
+In contrast, the remaining regions far away from original phase boundaries are unaltered, and the converged value of entanglement is 0 because those two boundaries are totally disconnected as we can draw a line to separate them without breaking any worldline.
+Thus, the final state can be written as $\ket{\Psi_f} \rightarrow \ket{\psi_\text{even}}\otimes \ket{\phi_\text{even}}$.

-\textit{Conclusion}--- In this work, we construct a 4-dimensional matrix representation of the braid group generator, which corresponds to an unitary $R$ matrix family of $XXZ$ model.
+\textit{Conclusion}--- We construct a 4-dimensional matrix representation of the braid group generator $R$.
 We study the averaged entanglement between the initial and final state under the circuit evolution made by these $R$ matrices and relevant gates.
 When the circuit is Clifford the circuit can be described by CPLC and entanglement shares the same phase diagram.
-However, although the circuit is still Clifford if we replace some $R$ matrix gates by swap gates, the previous phase diagram is completely destroyed as the critical phase is suppressed by a topological effect, in contrast to previous result under general Gaussian unitary gates \citep{PhysRevB.107.064303}.
-The averaged entanglement approaches $1$ if in the original critical phase and $0$ if in area-law phases that are far away from phase boundaries.
-The remaining parts, which are in area-law phases but near phase boundaries, also approach $1$ for any small amount of random replacements.
-We conjecture they are evidence that the phase diagram will be enhanced by $R$ matrix gates outside Clifford points, and leave this conjecture to future work.
+If some $R$ gates are replaced by SWAP gates, the critical phase is suppressed by a topological effect, in contrast to previous result under general Gaussian unitary gates \citep{PhysRevB.107.064303}.
+The averaged entanglement also shows different behavior beyond CPLC for regions of area-law phases near phase boundaries.
+We conjecture they are evidences that the phase diagram will be enhanced by $R$ matrix gates outside Clifford points.